Polyura delphis

 Photo taken at Lamnamkok National Park, Chiang Rai, Thailand.
 450m a.s.l.

-An uncommon species although quite widespread.
-Most often seen when puddling but doesn't usually congregate with other species.
-Strong and rapid flight.
+Polyura delphis is an uncommon species although quite widespread.
+It is most often seen when puddling but doesn't usually congregate with other species.
+It has a strong and rapid flight.
 Probably multivoltine but there is little information available and more research on this species is needed.

 Synonyms: Eriboea delphis, Eulepis delphis